-Microsoft has been gradually expanding the number of apps you can use online for free, and now offers an impressive suite that can easily merge with downloaded apps, if necessary, and has plenty of functionality for the average project.
+Microsoft has been gradually expanding the number of apps you can use online for free and now offers an impressive suite that can easily merge with downloaded apps, with plenty of functionality for the average project.

 It’s also really easy to sign up.
-Go to this web page, pick the app that you want (scroll down for all options), and log into your Microsoft account to get started.
-If you don’t have a Microsoft account, signing up is easy — plus, since you need Office Online, it’s a good idea to create one anyway.
-This allows you to use Word, Excel, PowerPoint, OneNote, Calendar, and other traditional Microsoft apps.
-It also gives you access to more niche apps, like Sway, an interactive report/presentation app; People, an advanced, Skype-friendly contact list; and OneDrive, a cloud storage service where you can access and save your files.
+Go to this webpage, pick the app that you want (scroll down for all options), and log into your Microsoft account to get started.
+(If you don’t have a Microsoft account, signing up for one is easy.)
+This method allows you to use Word, Excel, PowerPoint, OneNote, Calendar, and other traditional Microsoft apps.
+It also gives you access to more niche apps, like Sway, an interactive report/presentation app; People, an advanced contact list; and OneDrive, a cloud storage service where you can access and save your files.

 So, if this is all here and available for free, why does the rest of this article exist?
-Because while these apps are useful, they’re also limited to only work for very basic functions.
-They don’t offer the full features that Office 365 provides and, of course, you need an online connection to use them.
-It’ll work for simple tasks, like putting together a simple document — but it won’t work for more complicated ones.
+Because while these apps are useful, they’re also limited to only very basic functions.
+They don’t offer the full features that Microsoft 365 (previously known as Office 365) provides, and you need an online connection to use them.
+It’ll work for simple tasks, like putting together a simple document, but it won’t work for more complicated ones.

-If you are part of an education organization (student, faculty or staff), take time to enter your school email address on this site and see if you can get a version of Office 365 for free.
-Microsoft extends this to all students, but your school needs to be signed up first.
+If you are part of an education organization (student, faculty, or staff), enter your school email address on this site and see if you can get a version of Office for free.
+Microsoft extends the Office 365 Education program to all students, but your school needs to be signed up first.
 The benefits include access to the Office apps you expect (such as Word and Excel), plus other apps, such as Microsoft Teams, Access, and Publisher.

 Free trials are still a thing, and Microsoft Office apps are no exception.
-If you want to experience Office 365 for free, you can — for a full month.
+If you want to experience Microsoft 365 for free, you can — for a full month.
 Just head to the free trial page and sign up.
-The trial allows you to download Office 365 on up to five PCs or Macs, and lets you to use the Office mobile apps on up to five tablets and five phones.
+The trial allows you to download Microsoft 365 for up to six users and across Windows, Macs, and mobile devices.
 Plus, you get 1TB of OneDrive cloud storage for each user to experiment with.
-The trial includes the Office 2016 versions of Word, Excel, PowerPoint, Outlook, and other apps.
+The trial includes the latest versions of Word, Excel, PowerPoint, Outlook, and other apps.

 The downside is that you only get a month of service, which obviously isn’t beneficial if you need long-term access.
-Another caveat is that Microsoft requires your financial account information before the download and will start automatically charging you after the month is up, which can make disentangling yourself from Office 365 a little difficult (which is the point).
-It’s a good way to try out the full version of Office 365 to see if it offers enough to be worth the price tag but be ready to cancel if you don’t want to be charged.
+Another caveat is that Microsoft requires your financial account information before the download and will start automatically charging you after the month is up, which can make disentangling yourself from Microsoft 365 a little difficult (which is the point).
+It’s a good way to try out the full version of Microsoft 365 to see if it offers enough to be worth the price tag, but be ready to cancel if you don’t want to be charged.

-Side note: Some product offers can be a little tricky, like the “Try Office 365 Personal for free” hook on the Microsoft Store.
+Note: Some product offers can be a little tricky, like the “Try Microsoft 365 Personal for free” hook on the Microsoft Store.
 Be warned that this is still referring to the one-month trial version, even if it doesn’t come right out and say so.
 And don’t try those “free product key” websites, which tend to be pretty sketchy and rarely deliver.

 Sign up for an evaluation (30 to 60 days)

-Over at its TechNet Evaluation Center, Microsoft also runs a program that allows you to test out certain Office apps for a period of time.
-This includes Project Professional 2016 (60 days), Visio Professional 2016 (60 days), and Office 365 ProPlus (30 days).
-It’s basically another way to get a free trial, but with more specific and full-featured software.
+Microsoft’s Evaluation Center is a program that allows you to test out certain Office apps for a limited period.
+The only Office Evaluation program Microsoft offers is for Office 365 ProPlus.
+The test session lasts 30 days.
+It’s essentially another way to get a free trial, but this option provides specific and full-featured software.